jtsternberg/Shortcode_Button/README.md

-WordPress Shortcode Button
+WordPress Shortcode Button (1.0.0)
 ================

 Tinymce and Quicktag buttons (and modals) for outputting shortcodes.
 Built to work with [CMB2](https://github.com/WebDevStudios/CMB2).

 #### Todo:
-* Properly style CMB2 fields in modal
+* Testing with all CMB2 field types

 ### Example Use